nicklockwood/layout/README.md

 ## Safe Area Insets

-iOS 11 introduced the concept of "safe area" - a generalization of the top and bottom layout guides that were provided before for offsetting content to account for status, navigation and tool/tab bars.
+iOS 11 introduced the concept of the *safe area* - a generalization of the top and bottom layout guides that were provided before for insetting content to account for status, navigation and tool/tab bars.

-In order to prevent you from needing to include conditional compilation in your templates, Layout makes the iOS 11 `safeAreaInsets` property available across all iOS versions (falling back to layout guides as the underlying implementation on iOS 10 and earlier).
+In order to prevent you from needing to include conditional compilation logic in your templates, Layout makes the iOS 11 `safeAreaInsets` property available across all iOS versions (falling back to using layout guides as the underlying implementation on iOS 10 and earlier).

 To position a view inside the safe are of its parent, you could write: